angietseng/angietseng/README.md

 - 👋 Hi, my name is Angeline Tseng
-- 👀 Interested in tech and healthcare
+- 👀 Interested in tech and AI/ML.
+Trying to combine with health
 - 💃 Enjoy playing tennis, playing basketball, running, reading, and watching movies.
 I also love anything art related and anything aesthetic.
 Recently started to learn how to crochet!
 - 📫 How to reach me: \
      Email: angelinecct3@gmail.com \